gram-blogposts/staging/_posts/2024-06-10-graphormer.md

 We again emphasize that the information-relay point of view is much more important to the model than the summary-token view, the design choice of one \[VNode\] per head reflects that.

 ---

+### Theoretical aspects on expressivity

+These are the three main facts from the paper,

+1. With appropriate weights and $$ \phi $$, GCN, GraphSAGE, GIN are all <b>special cases</b> of a Graphormer.
+2. Graphormer is better than architectures that are limited by the 1-WL test. (so <b>all</b> traditional GNNs!)
+3. With appropriate weights, <b>every node</b> representation in the output can be MEAN-READOUT.

+The [spatial-encoding](link_to_spatial_eqn) provides the model with important geometric information.
+Observe that with an appropriate $$b_{\phi(v_i, v_j)}$$ the model can <b>find (learn)</b> neighbours for any $$v_i$$ and thus easily implement <b>mean-statistics (GCN!)</b>.
+By knowing the degree (some form of [centrality-encoding](link_to_centrality_eqn)), mean-statistics can be transformed to sum statistics; it (indirectly) follows that different and complicated statistics can be learned by different heads, which leads to varied representations, and allow GraphSAGE, GIN or GCN to be modeled as a Graphormer.

+Fact 2 follows Fact 1, GIN being the most powerful traditional GNN, which can theoretically distinguish all graphs distinguishable by the 1-WL test.
+Now as it is just a special case of Graphormer, the latter can do the same (& more!).

+Nevertheless, what is more important is the power it lends to the model, this fact implies that Graphormer allows the flow of <i>Global</i> information within the network (in addition to Local).
+This truly sets the network apart from traditional GNNs, which can only aggregate local information up to a fixed depth.

+Importantly, traditional GNNs are <i>designed</i> to prevent this type of a flow as with their architecture this would lead to over smoothening, however, the clever design around $$[VNode]$$ prevents this from happening in Graphormer.
+This can be verified empirically, but intuitively the addition of a supernode along with Attention and the learnable $$b_{\phi(v_i, v_j)}$$ already facilitate this, the $$[VNode]$$ can relay global information and the attention mechanism can selectively choose from there.

+---
 ### Experiments

 The researchers conducted comprehensive experiments to evaluate Graphormer's performance against state-of-the-art models like [GCN](https://arxiv.org/abs/1609.02907), [GIN](https://arxiv.org/abs/1810.00826), [DeeperGCN](https://arxiv.org/abs/2006.07739), and the Transformer-based [GT](https://arxiv.org/abs/2012.09699).